mensenvau/tech_award_2024/README.md

 This project is a **Telegram-based job management platform** that utilizes **TDLib** (Telegram Database Library) to integrate Telegram functionalities with a user-friendly web interface built using **Node.js** and **Next.js**.
 It allows users to manage job postings, applications, and notifications directly through Telegram, making it easier for both recruiters and applicants to connect.

+We have a comprehensive [Wiki](https://github.com/mensenvau/tech_award_2024/wiki) that includes detailed documentation about the platform’s architecture, features, integrations, and more.

 ## 🌟 Features

 -   **Telegram Integration**: Fully automated job management system using Telegram’s API powered by TDLib.